European-Unified-ID/EUID-docs/docs/overviews/overview-dsps.md

 <!-- ## Integration Requirements

-To integrate with EUID to receive EUIDs from brands (as first-party data) and data providers (as third-party data) and leverage them to inform bidding on EUIDs in the bid stream, the buy-side participants must meet the following requirements:
+To integrate with EUID to receive EUIDs from brands (as first-party data) and data providers (as third-party data) and leverage them to inform bidding on EUIDs in the bidstream, the buy-side participants must meet the following requirements:

 - Accept data in the form of EUIDs
 - Bid on data in the form of EUIDs